andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 In order to push your local work to a remote repository, you will first need to create the remote repository.
-Point your browser to [https://github.com](https://github.com), enter a username (please use `firstlast`, for example my username is `alanarnholt`), enter your email (use your school email), type in your password in the `Create a password` box then click the `Sign up for GitHub` box.
+Point your browser to [https://github.com](https://github.com), type a username in the `Pick a username` box (please use `firstlast`, for example my username is `alanarnholt`), enter your email (use your school email) in the `Your email` box, type in your password in the `Create a password` box.
+Then, click the `Sign up for GitHub` box and you will have a GitHub account.

 Check the current status of your repository: